James Scott (American politician)

-James Curtin was an American politician from Arizona.
+James Scott was an American politician from Arizona.
 He served a single term in the Arizona State Senate during the 5th Arizona State Legislature, holding the seat from Navajo County.
 He was one of the largest sheep ranchers in Arizona, at one point serving on the state's Sheep Sanitary Board.
 He was elected as one of the two delegates from Navajo County to the Arizona Constitutional Convention in 1910.
 At other points he was the sheriff of Apache County and the treasurer of Navajo County.

 Biography

 Scott was born in Eugene, Oregon in 1859, and moved to Arizona in 1880.
 By 1885 he and his brother, Robert Scott, were living near Show Low, Arizona, where they had a large sheep ranch.
 Robert was also in the Arizona Legislature, the 24th Arizona Territorial Legislature, serving in the upper house as a senator from Navajo County.
 Scott's sheep ranch was located near Pinedale, and named "Los Pintos Rancho.

 In 1886, Scott ran for one of the two seats from Apache County in the Arizona House of Representatives, which was called the "Assembly" when Arizona was a territory.
 He won, going to the 14th Arizona Territorial Legislature.
 In 1894, Scott ran to become sheriff of Apache County and won.
 He was married to Linda Scott.
 They had two daughters, Maud and May, and one son, Jimmy.
 In 1896, his wife, Linda, was deputized by Scott so that she could accompany a female prisoner from St. Johns, Arizona to Phoenix.
 In 1896, after Navajo County had been split from Apache County, Scott ran for treasurer of the new county.
 No longer residing in Apache County, Scott resigned as Apache County Sheriff in October 1896.
 In the treasurer race, Scott narrowly defeated his Democrat opponent J. H. Breed, 255–232.
-In 1897, Scott was appointed to serve as tax collector in addition to his treasurer duties.
+In 1897, Scott was appointed to serve as a tax collector in addition to his treasurer duties.
 Scott was re-elected as Treasurer in 1897, and remained in that position through 1899.
-At the end of summer 1898, Mrs. Scott and the three children moved from Arizona to Los Angeles, California, in order to take advantage of better school options.
+At the end of summer 1898, Mrs. Scott and the three children moved from Arizona to Los Angeles, California, to take advantage of better school options.
 Scott remained in Arizona to look after his business interests, and would travel to visit the family.
 Scott's only son, Jimmy, died of Diphtheria in December 1899, after coming down with the disease on Thanksgiving.